John-David-48/mrmstream/README.md

 ## EXAMPLES:
 Two output image files are included in this repository using the outputs of mrm.stream() and mrm.streams(), using 30 minutes of composite reflectivity data from June 1, 2025.

+Note: ChatGPT was used in the writing of code specifically for unzipping GRIB files and the preliminary functions for navigating AWS.